MicrosoftDocs/SupportArticles-docs/support/system-center/dpm/error-4323-install-dpm-2012-r2.md

 ## Cause

 This issue can occur if the environment has a disjointed namespace (that is, the domain has different NetBIOS and DNS names).
-For example, assume that the domain has a NetBIOS name of *domain.com* and a DNS name of *domain-old.com*.
-When users are added in the Windows UI, they are displayed in the format of *domain\ComputerName*.
-However, you notice in the error log that there was an attempt to add a computer account in the format of *domain-old\ComputerName*.
+For example, assume that the domain has a NetBIOS name of *contoso.com* and a DNS name of *contoso-old.com*.
+When users are added in the Windows UI, they are displayed in the format of *contoso\ComputerName*.
+However, you notice in the error log that there was an attempt to add a computer account in the format of *contoso-old\ComputerName*.

 ## Workaround: Upgrade